omerkaya1/abf-guard/README.md

 Feel free to change them.

 ## Licence
-This project is licenced under the MIT licence.
+This project is licenced under the GPL licence.